-HARM is a vibrant, multi-disciplinary research network focused on so-called ‘honour’-based abuse, violence and killing, forced marriage, female genital mutilation (FGM), and other under-researched and often misunderstood forms of domestic abuse.
+Honour Abuse Research Matrix (HARM) is the first and only international, multi-disciplinary research network focused on so-called ‘honour’-based abuse, violence and killing, forced marriage, female genital mutilation (FGM), and other under-researched and often misunderstood forms of domestic abuse.

 - Research-based policy innovation

-- Evidence-based education and training
+- Evidence-based training and education

-Read Founder’s statement by Dr Roxanne Khan
+Read founder’s statement by Dr Roxanne Khan

 What is ‘honour’-based abuse?